wbamberg/idl-reference/docs/nsIDOMTCPSocket.md

 </tr>

 <tr>
-<td>localPort</td>
+<td>options</td>
+<td>An object specifying one or more parameters which
-<td>The port of the server socket.
-Pass -1 to indicate no preference,
+               determine the details of the socket.
-                 and a port will be selected automatically.
 </td>
 </tr>

 <tr>
-<td>localPort</td>
+<td>backlog</td>
+<td>The maximum length the queue of pending connections may grow to.
+               This parameter may be silently limited by the operating system.
-<td>The port of the server socket.
-Pass -1 to indicate no preference,
+               Pass -1 to use the default value.
-                 and a port will be selected automatically.
 </td>
 </tr>